mythril-forge/homebrew-spells/spells/cantrips/dancing-lights.md

 ## Description
 You create up to six torch-sized lights within range, making them appear as torches, lanterns, or glowing orbs that hover in the air.
 You can also combine the six lights into one glowing vaguely humanoid form of Medium size.
 Whichever form you choose, each light sheds dim light in a 10-foot radius.

-As a bonus action on your turn, you can move each of the lights up to a distance of 120 feet.
+As a bonus action, you can move each of the lights up to a distance of 120 feet.
 A light winks out if it exceeds the spell's range.

 ---